pavanganesh2411-commits/cars24/README.md

 Does a higher number of installs provide a clear indication of better user ratings compared to other apps?
 Understanding these relationships will help identify the attributes that contribute most significantly to app success and support data-driven feature development.

-Data Cleaning
+#  Data Cleaning
-Standardized column names
+-  Standardized column names
-Replaced null values in category colums Varient and Details with unknown .
+-  Replaced null values in category colums Varient and Details with unknown .
-Converting Price into numeric format
+-  Converting Price into numeric format
-Removing irrelevant values in transmissions  cokumn
+-  Removing irrelevant values in transmissions  column

 #  Technologies Used
-MYSQL
+-  MYSQL
-POWERBI
+-  POWERBI

-Key Insights
-Key Business Insights
+#  Key Business Insights
-Certain manufacturers dominate the used car market.
+-  Certain manufacturers dominate the used car market.
-Petrol vehicles have higher market share compared to other fuel types.
+-  Petrol vehicles have higher market share compared to other fuel types.
-Manual transmission cars are more common than automatic.
+-  Manual transmission cars are more common than automatic.
-Major metro cities contribute higher car listings.
+-  Major metro cities contribute higher car listings.
-Average price varies significantly across variants and fuel types.
+-  Average price varies significantly across variants and fuel types.
-Distance travelled impacts resale pricing trends.
+-  Distance travelled impacts resale pricing trends.

 Business Recommendations
 Prioritize app visibility based on user engagement metrics such as installs and number of reviews rather than app size or price.